 - Volcano aficionados will probably want to also visit its neighbor, Stromboli.

 - Etna is an Italian wine DOC.
 Rich volcanic soils in the area support extensive vineyards, orchards and other agricultural farming.

 Mount Etna is on Sicily’s eastern side, between the second largest city of Catania and Taormina.

-ⓘ TIP: Mount Etna tops the list of things to do in Sicily so there is no end to tour options.
-Find anything from half-day treks to full-day excursions, at a variety of price points.
+ⓘ TIP: Mount Etna tops the list of things to do in Sicily.
+Find everything from half-day treks to full-day excursions, at a variety of price points.
 All give a wonderful perspective of the volcano and the history behind this legend.
 FIND TOURS HERE.